https-www-twitter-com-henry0323389595/buckets.github.io/_drafts/new-policies-2019.md

 # excerpt_separator: <!--more-->
 ---

 Hi everyone!
-Buckets will soon have a new Privacy Policy and End-User License Agreement (EULA), and we wanted to give you a chance to give feedback before it goes live.
+Buckets will soon have a new Privacy Policy and End-User License Agreement (EULA), and we wanted to let you give feedback before it goes live.

 ![Photo by Patrick Tomasso on Unsplash]({{site.url}}/img/new-policies-2019/documents.jpg)